skip to content

 What Kansas transactions should be filed in SLIP+ for States?

-All Kansas policies, and endorsements on policies, with an effective date on or after January 1, 2026 should be reported in SLIP+.
 Additionally, all endorsement transactions for policies effective January 1, 2024 – December 31, 2025, and any policies not previously reported to KS DOI effective between January 1, 2024 – December 31, 2025 should be reported in SLIP+.
-Transactions on policies with an effective date prior to May 1, 2026 will be charged the 3% Kansas surplus lines tax; the SLIP+ transaction fee will not be charged on transactions for policies effective prior to May 1, 2026.
-Transactions on policies effective on or after May 1, 2026 will be charged the 3% Kansas surplus lines tax and the 0.175% SLIP+ transaction fee.
+Transactions on policies with an effective date prior to January 1, 2026 will be charged the 3% Kansas surplus lines tax.
+The SLIP+ transaction fee will not apply.

 How should I file an endorsement for a Kansas policy?